bcgov/cas-registration/docs/backend/api-design.md

 Two types of services can be developed:

-- Services taht are not app-specific and can be used by any BCIERS app are deployed in the `service` django-app.
+- Services that are not app-specific and can be used by any BCIERS app are deployed in the `service` django-app.
 - App-specific services (for example, data-providers for app-specific API endpoints) should live in `<appname>/service`.

 ## Database access services